Craig Bellamy: Liverpool

 In February 2007, Bellamy was involved in a fight with teammate John Arne Riise during a training session in Portugal ahead of a Champions League tie with Barcelona.
 The pair had argued in a bar on the final night before Riise had returned to his hotel room.
 Bellamy, fuelled by alcohol, remained irate and went to Riise's hotel room with a golf club.
 Finding the room unlocked, Bellamy entered to find his teammate asleep.
 Bellamy later stated, "I just whacked him across the buttocks with the club.
 You couldn't really call it a swing.
 It was just a thwack really."
 Riise refuted Bellamy's description in his own autobiography and said the incident was much more violent and that Bellamy took several forceful swings with the club at him before leaving.
-After exchanging words, Bellamy returned to his hotel room before apologising to Riise the next morning.
+Bellamy apologised to Riise the next morning.
 He was fined two weeks wages by the club.
 The incident earned him the nickname "The Nutter with the Putter" in the media.

 In the first match following the incident, a Champions League last-16 round match against Barcelona, Bellamy celebrated his goal that tied the score at 1–1 by emulating a golf stroke.
 Although Liverpool had a disappointing finish in the Premier League, they reached the final of the Champions League where they lost 2–1 to A.C.
 Milan with Bellamy an unused substitute.
 He expressed frustration over Benitez's decision to use his final substitute in the match to make a defensive change despite trailing 2–0.
 During the plane flight home, Benitez informed Bellamy the club were planning to sign a new forward at the end of the season and that he was free to move on.